KaloudasDev/FiveM-SteamVerifier/README.md

 > Temporary Steam connectivity issues may require restarting Steam and FiveM.

 ## 🔎 Support & Security
-If you have any questions or if you discover a security vulnerability within Cially, please join my [Discord Server](https://discord.gg/TNzPwhRvXH) and let me know!
+If you have any questions or if you discover a security vulnerability, please contact me on [Discord Profile](https://discordlookup.com/user/1069279857072160921) and let me know!
 I will try to assist you as soon as possible!
 Please do not publish publicly security vulnerabilities.

 ## 📣 Contributing